What is Rolling Budget?

 Factors Affecting the Rolling Budget

-- It generally requires the attention of the management since such a budget is not static; rather, it is of dynamic nature.
+- It generally requires the management’s attention since such a budget is not static but dynamic.
 Therefore, it needs updated parameters on a regular basis.

 - The rolling budget generally adopts the learner’s approach as there is requires the involvement of limited and authorized individuals that basically help create and maintain such budgets.